Rosmi2508/CityFlo-Bus-Service-Analytics/README.md

 ## Key Findings

-- The dataset contains 3,200 bus trip records across six metro cities.
-- Total net revenue was ₹859,623.50.
-- Mumbai generated the highest city-level revenue.
+- Total net revenue reached ₹859,623.50, with Mumbai generating the highest city-level revenue.
-- A total of 2,494 trips were completed.
-- The overall cancellation rate was 22.06%.
+- 2,494 of 3,200 trips were completed, while the overall cancellation rate was 22.06%.
 - Customer Request was the most common cancellation reason.
 - Overall On-Time Performance was 68.75%.
 - Revenue was distributed fairly evenly across booking channels and subscription types.
-- The average customer rating was 3.80.
-- The complaint rate was 6.41%.
+- Average customer rating was 3.80, with a complaint rate of 6.41%.
-- Customer demand, revenue, operational performance, and booking behaviour varied across cities, routes, and service categories.
+- Revenue, demand, and operational performance varied across cities, routes, and service categories.

 ---